dscheinah/dqm-watchface/README.md

 The monster selection can be done by breeding in the settings page.

 In order to breed you need power, gained by sleeping.
 You will unlock new monsters by walking.
-These values are updated once an hour and on watchface reload.

 All game related information is taken from https://www.woodus.com/den/gallery/graphics/dwm1gbc/guide/DWMonsters1_Prima.pdf